 Forex & CFD trading is not the same as it was ten years ago.
 Trading platforms surfaced in the late 1990s.
 Back then, we could see various developers producing very special software for trading.
 Those were trading platforms, or the so-called trading terminals.
 They paved the way for the growing popularity of retail trading, and offered many people access to financial Forex & CFD trading.

 It is vital to connect a trader with a broker's server to provide access to different types of CFDs and financial markets.
 By doing that, they provide different trading instruments.
-You are able to trade Forex, as well as CFDs on cryptocurrencies, indexes, shares, bonds, and commodities.
+You are able to trade Forex, as well as CFDs on cryptocurrencies, indices, shares, bonds, and commodities.
 The main features of MT4 include mobility, security, and multifunctionality.

 If you open an order on your computer, you can easily manage it from your tablet via the mobile version for Android/iOS devices.
 All data will be displayed correctly.
 The main point with the browser and the mobile platform is that you are time and place independent.
 You are always able to check the account or opt to close an order at any time, and from any device that is connected to the Internet.

 MetaQuotes Software Corp has implemented many different functions for trading Forex & CFD instruments.
 MT4 offers different trading and analytical technologies, and also additional services for professional traders.
 It has a lot to offer for Forex & CFD trading.
 One of the key strengths of MT4 is algorithmic trading.
 Algorithmic trading refers to trading with the help of automated trading systems.